dmlc/xgboost/doc/build.rst

      make clean_all && make -j4

-3. ``Makefile: dmlc-core/make/dmlc.mk: No such file or directory``
+3. ``Makefile: rabit/dmlc-core/make/dmlc.mk: No such file or directory``

-   We need to recursively clone the submodule:
+   We need to recursively clone the rabit submodule:

    .. code-block:: bash